alpengeist/gpt-companion/README.md

 where you'll have to copy&paste text snippets yourself and fiddle with the same prompts over and over again.
 Just run the Companion, put it aside and feed it with text.

-## OpenAI Chat Models
+## OpenAI Models
 The Companion can use the chat models, however not in a chat-like fashion -  nobody needs yet another chatbot.
-The OpenAI API has a specific endpoint for chat models, which works differently than the other models.
-The companion keeps no history of the "dialog" with the model, which would be required to make it "chatty".
+The companion keeps no history of the conversation with the model, which would be required to make it "chatty".

-The chat models must be listed separately in a profile config.
-See __profile-default.toml__ about how to do it.
+It provides one-shot Q&A dialog similar to a function call.
 ## Prerequisites
 I've used Python 3.11, 3.10 or lower may work as well.
 There are no dependencies on 3.11 features as far as I know.
 ## Platforms
 Developed and tested under Windows 11.
 Tested under macOS Ventura 13.
 ## Installation
 `pip install -r requirements.txt`
 ### macOS
 1. Install py2pp with `pip install py2app`
 2. Create macOS app bundle with `python setup.py py2app -A` [^1]
 3. Start the macOS bundle in dist folder